Coming soon

 Meeting place for art lovers

-Works by Plato at KiS
+Works by Platon at KiS

-On June 13, 2025, 5.30 pm, KiS invites you to the vernissage of the exhibition "Plato: Photos from the island of Paros".
+On June 13, 2025, KiS hosted the vernissage of the exhibition "Plato: Photos from the island of Paros".
 "The camera is nothing more than a tool.
 What counts is the story, the message, the feeling, the connection," says the photographer, who was born Platon Antoniou in London in 1968 and has Greek roots, about his work.
 And: "Taking a photo is a very technical thing, but I spend 99.9 % on this connection that allows me to reach someone.
 And that connection opens up the chance that you [the viewer] will feel something too."
 In his photographs, Platon captures the personality of his subjects.
 He pays attention to their gaze, their hands or a particular expression on their face.

-Plato also applied what is usually visible in his portraits of influential people to the people of the island of Paros, the place of his childhood.
+Platon also applied what is usually visible in his portraits of influential people to the people of the island of Paros, the place of his childhood.
 The large-format black and white photographs can be seen at KiS from June 13 to September 28, 2025.

 Works by Sherrie Levine fascinate